-"It's important for the next generation to initiate some of these conversations," said Paul DeLauro, manager of wealth planning for City National Bank senior wealth planner.
+"It's important for the next generation to initiate some of these conversations," said Paul DeLauro, manager of wealth planning for City National Bank.
 "Timing, identity, training, hope, respect, complexity and a host of other issues are wrapped up in a succession plan that will ultimately determine their success."

 If you anticipate someday taking over a family business, you need to play an active role in initiating, creating and following a formalized succession plan in order to set yourself up for success.

 Beyond the legal, tax and financial aspects of business succession, family dynamics and employee relations can make or break a generational transition and must be handled with care as company control shifts to children or other family members.
 A next-generation owner's vision for running the business also plays an important role.